-- Before arranging/making a visit, and before entering a property, carry out screening of the household by following an agreed questioning process.
-If there's any concern that symptoms of Covid-19 are coming from anyone within the home, a suitable further date with the customer will be arranged.
-If the work is an emergency, relevant PPE will be used and a safe method of work devised to carry out the works.
+- Before arranging/making a visit and before entering a home, screening of the household by following an agreed questioning process will be undertaken.
+If there's any concern that symptoms of COVID-19 are apparent from anyone within the home, a suitable further date with the customer will be arranged

-If our contractors are entering a premises where it is known that people are self-isolating / suspected / confirmed of having the virus, then the appropriate PPE will be worn by our contractors.
+- If our contractors are entering a home where it is known people are self-isolating / suspected / confirmed of having the virus, then the higher levels and the appropriate PPE will be worn.

 - At every visit where it is necessary to access a home – details of the PPE requirements can be found here

 - If it is known that people are self-isolating / suspected / confirmed of having the virus, then we will work with the tenant to find acceptable solutions to carrying out the works.
 We may need to carryout emergency works or works relating to health and safety such as gas servicing etc. where tenants are self-isolating / suspected / confirmed of having the virus and in these instances higher and appropriate levels of PPE will be worn.

 The Ministry of Housing Communities and Local Government sent a letter to all social housing tenants on 18th May setting out the government's position a copy can be found online.

 Further guidance from the Ministry of Housing Communities and Local Government.